mondbr/computer_infrastructure/README.md

 - **Summary of actions**:

-1. Create GitHub Actions Workflow:
+1. Creating GitHub Actions Workflow:
     - In my repository, I created a `.github/workflows/` folder
     - Inside this folder, I created a file named `weather-data.yml` to define the GitHub Actions workflow.
-2. Set Daily Run at 10am:
+2. Setting Daily Run at 10am:
     - I used the `schedule` event with `cron` to run the script once a day at 10am.
     - I added the `workflow_dispatch` event to allow manual testing of the workflow.
+3. Setting up the permissions:
+    - The workflow grants write permissions to the repository contents `(contents: write)` so that it can push changes back to the repository if any modifications occur during the script execution.
-3. Use Ubuntu Virtual Machine:
+4. Using Ubuntu Virtual Machine:
-    - In the workflow file, I specified an Ubuntu virtual machine `(ubuntu-latest)` to run the action.
+    - In the workflow file, I specified an Ubuntu virtual machine `(ubuntu-latest)` to run the action `run-weather-script`
-4. Clone the Repository:
-    - Adding a step in the workflow to clone your repository.
-5. Execute the `weather.sh` script:
+5. Setting up the steps:
+    - **Step 1.** Checking `wget` and `curl` versions (which are usually pre-installed on Ubuntu systems), to confirm that they are available.
+    - **Step 2.** Using the `actions/checkout@v4 action` to check out the repository's code, making the repository's files accessible to the workflow.
-    - Adding a step to run `weather.sh` script within the workflow ensuring it is executable by `chmod +x weather.sh` .
+    - **Step 3.** Executing the `weather.sh` script: Adding a step to run `weather.sh` script within the workflow ensuring it is executable by `chmod +x weather.sh`.
-6. Commit and Push Changes:
+    The script is then executed `(./weather.sh)` to download and save data.
-    - I used `env` and `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` to authenticate and interact with the repository.
+    - **Step 4.** Commiting and Push Changes: I used `env` and `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` to authenticate and interact with the repository.
 The token is stored as a secret in the GitHub repository settings to keep it secure.
-    - `git config`, `git add .`, `git commit - m` and `git push` automates the process of committing and pushing changes to your repository if any new changes have been made (e.g., updates to the weather data).
+    `git config`, `git add .`, `git commit - m` and `git push` automates the process of committing and pushing changes to your repository if any new changes have been made (e.g., updates to the weather data).

 ## Key Learnings and Notes